-In general, they are very distinctly coloured with a black body and white belly.
+In general, humpback whales are very distinctly coloured with a black body and white belly.
 One of their most distinctive features is the small hump on their back where a small dorsal fin is located.

-One of the main ways in which an individual humpback whale is identified is by the underside of their tail (fluke), which is like a fingerprint.
+One of the main ways in which an individual humpback whale is identified is by the underside of their tail (fluke), which is unique to each animal -- like a fingerprint.
 This tends to be exposed when the whale is about to go down for a deep/long dive.

-· Migration – During the winter period, these animals will embark on a long migration towards the equator to their respective breeding and birthing grounds, during which time they do not eat.
+Migration – During the winter period, these animals will embark on a long migration towards the equator to their respective breeding and birthing grounds, during which time they eat very little if not at all.

 Humpback whales are currently listed as Endangered on the ICUN red list.
 Early threats included hunting, as these animals are slow moving, which made them easy targets.
 They have been listed as protected since 1966 from the International Whaling Committee (IWC).
 The global population is at roughly 35,000 - 40,000, which is around 30-35% of the original population.